creeper-exe/PracticeProjects/README.md

 # Practice Projects
-Practicing the stuff i learn (They are not orginal ideas and i might use tutorials)
+Practicing the stuff i learn (Not my original ideas and i use tutorials)